ThomasQuinnKelly/bip-reference-person/local-dev/README.md

 * [Prometheus](http://localhos:9090)
 * [Grafana](http://localhost:3000) - Username/Password is `admin/admin` by default

+On servers, logs and audit logs are accessed via Kibana using your personal OCP credentials.
+If you do not have access, please contact the BIP Platform team.
+* [Kibana](http://kibana.dev.bip.va.gov) - log and audit viewer/analyzer

 ## Clearing the Redis Cache
 By default, the RedisEmbeddedServer will be spun up in a docker instance.
 Appropriate configuration in the application YAML allows the framework to connect to the server.